Text Analytics for Health helps Microsoft customers generate insights from medical data

 Microsoft said Capgemini Group’s Sogeti used Form Recognizer to develop a financial document processing platform.
 Wilson Allen, another partner, is using Form Recognizer to evaluate financial forms, loan applications, and more.

 Also now available generally is Custom Commands, a part of Speech in Azure Cognitive Services that allows developers to create apps for command-and-control scenarios with well-defined variables.
 Custom Commands supports natural input, including “out of order” (if a user asks about a topic like movies, they can ask about an unrelated topic without skipping a beat) and additional input.
-And it has built-in corrections that factor in variations in response and pronunciations; dozens of commands out of the box; and a context handler that switches between commands automatically.
+And it has built-in corrections that factor in variations in response and pronunciations, dozens of commands out of the box, and a context handler that switches between commands automatically.

 Neural Text to Speech

 Lastly, Microsoft’s Neural Text to Speech (TTS) service has expanded language support with 15 new natural-sounding voices.
-These employ models that “learned” to replicate the natural pauses, idiosyncrasies, and hesitancy people express when they’re speaking.
+These employ models that “learned” to replicate the natural pauses, idiosyncrasies, and hesitancy in people’s speech.
 In addition to the recordings of a target voice talent, Neural TTS uses a source library that contains voice recordings from many different speakers.
 And because of the way it synthesizes voices, Neural TTS can produce styles of speech that weren’t part of the original recordings, such as changes in tone of voice and affectation.

 The new voices and languages include: